Paddy Christie (journalist)

 She initially worked on the Aberdeen Evening Express.

 She then worked as a reporter for BBC Scotland's news programme Reporting Scotland.
 She then moved to Scottish Television and reported for Scotland Today.

-She was in a relationship with Donald Findlay, a leading Scottish lawyer, during roughly 1994 to 1999.
+She was in a relationship with Donald Findlay, a leading Scottish lawyer, from roughly 1994 to 1999.
 They first met some years earlier during her time as a court reporter.
 Towards the end of their relationship she was bothered by nuisance calls from a former colleague of Findlay.